-new diagnostic reagents in the field of dementia by utilizing each company's technologies and knowledge.
-By using blood in the development of next-generation diagnostic reagents that will enable early diagnosis, selection of treatment options, and the monitoring of the effects of treatment for dementia.
+In 2016, Sysmex and Eisai Co., Ltd. entered into a comprehensive non-exclusive collaboration agreement for the creation of new diagnostic reagents in the field of dementia by utilizing each company's technologies and knowledge.
+By using blood tests to detect structural abnormalities in minute proteins, which are thought to impact disease state, we have been engaged in the development of next-generation diagnostic reagents that will enable early diagnosis, selection of treatment options, and the monitoring of the effects of treatment for dementia.

-3 Introduce new business to achieve dynamic growth
+Introduce new business to achieve dynamic growth

-- Medical robotics business: - Accelerate market introduction by increasing the number of surgical instructors. - Increase the number of applicable medical departments by enhancing robotic forceps and peripheral software. - Prepare for regulatory application and market introduction in Europe, China and Asia-Pacific. - Cultivation of new business domains: - Step up initiatives targeting regenerative medicine and genomic medicine. - Consider initiatives for utilizing healthcare data through open innovation outside the Company.
+- Medical robotics business: - · Accelerate market introduction by increasing the number of surgical instructors. - Increase the number of applicable medical departments by enhancing robotic forceps and peripheral software. - Prepare for regulatory application and market introduction in Europe, China and Asia-Pacific. - Cultivation of new business domains: - Step up initiatives targeting regenerative medicine and genomic medicine. - Consider initiatives for utilizing healthcare data through open innovation outside the Company.